 4. In a large salad bowl, add ¼ cup olive oil, parsley, cilantro, mint, lime juice, garlic powder and salt.
 Whisk together the lime and mint dressing, and set aside until the beets and couscous pasta are cooled.

-5. When the beets and couscous are ready, add them to the salad bowl.
+5. When the beetroot and couscous are ready, add them to the salad bowl.
 Add the almonds and currants.
 Stir to combine.
 Taste, and adjust seasonings, if needed (more salt? more lime juice?).
 Serve with lime wedges.